SaptarshiSen-1/Recognize-a-digit-using-pytorch/README.md

-# ---- Imports: core libraries used in this script ----
+#Imports:core libraries used in this script
-import torch, torchvision                               # PyTorch core and torchvision utilities import torch.nn as nn                                   # neural network layers and modules import torch.optim as optim                             # optimization algorithms (Adam, SGD, ...) from torchvision import transforms, datasets            # common transforms and datasets (MNIST) from torch.utils.data import DataLoader                 # creates iterable over dataset in batches import matplotlib.pyplot as plt                         # plotting images / results from PIL import Image, ImageOps                         # Pillow: image loading and simple ops (invert, resize) import numpy as np, io                                  # numpy for numeric ops; io for in-memory byte streams from google.colab import files                          # Colab helper to upload files from your computer
+import torch, torchvision                               # PyTorch core and torchvision utilities import torch.nn as nn                                   # neural network layers and modules import torch.optim as optim                             # optimization algorithms from torchvision import transforms, datasets            # common transforms and datasets (MNIST) from torch.utils.data import DataLoader                 # creates iterable over dataset in batches import matplotlib.pyplot as plt                         # plotting images / results from PIL import Image, ImageOps                         # Pillow: image loading and simple ops (invert, resize) import numpy as np, io                                  # numpy for numeric ops; io for in-memory byte streams from google.colab import files                          # Colab helper to upload files from our computer

-# ---- Device selection: use GPU if available for faster training ----
+# Device selection: use GPU if available for faster training
 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")
 # 'device' will be "cuda" if GPU exists else "cpu"; we use this to move tensors/model later
 print("Using device:", device)

-# ---- DATA: transform + loaders ----
+#DATA: transform + loaders
 # single transform: convert to tensor and normalize to roughly [-1, 1]
 tfm = transforms.Compose([
     transforms.ToTensor(),                              # convert PIL image (H×W) to tensor (C×H×W) in [0,1]